phaustin/a301_students_eoas/notebooks/week6/week6_topics.md

 * Use the Schwartzchild equation (Stull 8.5) to retrieve temperaure and vapor profiles with height

-* Understand how radiance profiles can be used to estimate flux with the diffusivity approximation

 * Work with raster images using the affine transform

 * Write out regridded files as geotifs